kubernetes-sigs/gateway-api/hack/README-mkdocs-linking.md

 ### 3. Automated Link Conversion
 The toolkit includes a script to bulk-convert existing standard Markdown links into the resilient macro format with a masking strategy to ensure links inside code blocks or backticks are never touched.

-### 4. Automatic Redirect Management
-When files move, the system detects the change via the stable IDs and updates the `redirects` plugin in `mkdocs.yml`.

 ---